dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 Reimagining LinkedIn requires us to look at the future of work, the role of the individual, and the work that makes us happy.
 LinkedIn is ready for this revolution.

+A reimagined Linked should flow from 3 premises:
+1. Users’ experience comes first.
+2. Learning in streams.
+3. All interconnected with content.

 In this essay, I want to go over what’s broken about LinkedIn, the future of work, and how LinkedIn can become loved.
 Seriously.

 Let’s get to it.